jckuri/RealSDC/README.md

 click on `ENABLE`.

 Click on `GO TO DESKTOP`, the blue button at the bottom right corner.
+Go to the Desktop that was just opened.

 Open a Terminator and type: